opencog/generate/README.md

 recursion.
 It passes all unit tests.
 See [opencog/generate/README](opencog/generate/) for algo details.

-The deterministic explorer is works well, and is effectively complete, as long as the grammar is finite: i.e. will not generate an infinite nuymber of graphs.
-The random explorer is an early prototype.
+The deterministic explorer is works well, and is effectively complete.

-Various key features are missing; these come next in the design.
-This includes controlling infinite recurion in the deterministic explorer, and providing closer control and more tunable parameters in the random explorer.
+It explores all possible graphs up to given depth (maximum diameter), and thus provides an exhaustive listing, even in the case of grammars to might generate an infinite number of graphs.

+The random explorer seems to work "well enough", but is still missing features that are desirable.
+These will be added as the need arises.
+Formost are additional tunable paramaters to control the kinds of graphs that are generated.

+The most important missing upcoming feature is the ability to use multiple nucleation points, and to "fill in the graph" in between those points.

-Some missing features are listed in the github issues list.
+Some of the missing features are listed in the github issues list.

 ## Building & testing
 The code here presumes the [AtomSpace](https://github.com/opencog/atomspace)